-Raymond Bulambula was born in Milingimbi and raised at Rapuma Island, his mother’s country, to the east.
-His father Djimbun was very old when Raymond was growing up and he was raised primarily by his four mothers and maternal uncle.
-When he was a young man, Raymond set off to his country and father’s country at Langarra Island and learned his sacred stories from his father’s nephews.
+Bulambula was born at Yurrwi (Milingimbi) and raised at Rapuma Island, his mother’s country to the east.
+His father Djimbun was very old when he was growing up and he was raised primarily by his four mothers and maternal uncle.
+As a young man he moved to his and his father’s country at Laŋarra (Howard Island – located beneath the southern tip of Elcho Island).
+Here he learned his sacred stories from his father’s nephews.

 Bulambula continues to produce his Mandjikay Wobulkarra clan designs.
 These designs are connected to various sites on his country, including Laŋarra.
 He creates artworks associated with the ancestral travels of a trevally which swims across Arnhem Land from east to west, carrying a string that connects several Yirritja clans through ceremony and songline.
 The dhukurrurru (sacred stone), latjin (mangrove worm and tree), moṉuk gapu (salt water mixing with fresh water), and the warraka (cycad) are amongst the designs that he regularly paints.